L. HUDSON, SEEDSMAN,

 'BLACKWOOD ACACIA', 'MOOEYANG' (aboriginal name).
 Creamy flowers in March and April.
 Tall evergreen tree to 40 to 120 feet, with 2 - 4" phyllodes.
 SE Australia.
 Hardy to 15°, fast growing.
 Good shade or street tree in California.
 Valuable timber tree.
 The hard, dark wood takes a fine polish and is used for furniture, veneers, and by the aborigines for war shields.
 Bark yields tannin and was used by the aborigines to stupefy fish.
 Nick, 1 - 2 weeks.

-'BLUNT-LEAF WATTLE'.
-Pale yellow to creamy flowers in 2" spikes in spring and summer.
-Shrub or small tree with 3 - 8" leaves.
-SE Australia.
-Good in coastal areas.
+'NARROW-LEAF WATTLE'.
+Deep to pale yellow flowers in spikes in early summer.
+Shrub or small tree to 6 - 30 feet, with narrow 2 - 10" leaves.
+N.S.W. and Tasmania.
+Variable.
+Good in cool to cold areas, Zone 8.
 Related to A. Maidenii.
-Nick seed to germinate in 1 - 2 weeks.
+Nick and soak seed to germinate in 1 - 3 weeks.

 —Acacia simplicifolia: See Reserved Access Page.